Anthony Easthope asks,

 In other words, the mirror image takes on such importance as a result of the parent’s confirmation and approval – ‘Yes baby, that’s you!‘

-So our identity not only depends on relations of sameness but also on something quite abstract or Other: a point of view.
+So our identity – including our position or place in the world – derives not only on relations of sameness but also on something that transcends images, an ‘Other’.

-In a short space of time this abstract Other can become a ‘third point,’ associated with the acquisition of language, morality and the law, and – importantly for therapy – the unconscious.
+In a short space of time this Other becomes associated with language, morality, the law, and – importantly for therapy – the unconscious.

-Towards the end of the second video, after the child has pointed to their nose, the mother says, So you know it’s you… I knew you would know!
+In the second video perhaps we can hear the mother-as-Other when, after the child has pointed to their nose, the mother says, So you know it’s you… I knew you would know!

 You will be judged accordingly…

 The image below, taken from the website Fabulous Life, interweaves these two dimensions to our sense of self.
-The self dependent on relations of similarity/sameness is related to or is framed by something abstract (notice the use of the word ‘judged’ in the caption to the image).
+The self dependent on relations of similarity/sameness is related to or is framed by social ideals (notice the use of the word ‘judged’ in the caption to the image).

 Once again, as therapy proceeds many clients automatically become aware of and call into question this Other for whom they are embodying themselves, perhaps through identity words such as Millennial, Outgoing, Straight, English, Victim, Daughter, Obsessive…